 See, Feel, Hear, Smell, Taste

-–on the importance of taking both internal product development and external packaging into account in the design of food and beverages
+–on the importance of taking both internal product development and external packaging and environment into account in the design of food and beverages

 by Aarhus University